DevCycleHQ/devcycle-docs/docs/essentials/feature-experimentation.md

 3. Fewer User-Level Insights:

 Custom Property-targeted experiments provide insights at an aggregate level, potentially obscuring user-level behaviors and preferences.
 For example, a new feature might increase overall usage within a company, but it might not reveal which specific roles or user types are most engaged with the feature.

+Regardless of the type of risk, if you are worried about the statistical validity of your experiment you should make sure that there is both a significant number of groups as well as good balanced stratification across the groups that you're testing against.
+These two factors protect you against the most substantial risks.